stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

 ### Binary search: Java implementation
-* Below is a Java implementation of binary search which takes logrithmic time to complete:
+* Below is a Java implementation of binary search which takes logarithmic time to complete:
 ```java
 public static int binarySearch(int[] a, int key) {
   int lo = 0, hi = a.length - 1;